SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Works：
 - Get another label? improving data quality and data mining using multiple, noisy labelers [2008, KDD]: This paper addresses the repeated acquisition of labels for data items when the labeling is imperfect.
-- [Active Learning from Crowds [2011, ICML]](https://icml.cc/2011/papers/596_icmlpaper.pdf): Multiple labelers, with varying expertise, are available for query- ing.
+- [Active Learning from Crowds [2011, ICML]](https://icml.cc/2011/papers/596_icmlpaper.pdf): Multiple labelers, with varying expertise, are available for querying.
 - Active Learning from Crowds with Unsure Option [2015, IJCAI]: Allow the annotators to express that they are unsure about the assigned data instances by adding the “unsure” option.
 - Active learning with oracle epiphany [2016, NeurIPS]: The oracle could suddenly decide how to label by the accumulative effect of seeing multiple similar queries.
 - [Exploiting Context for Robustness to Label Noise in Active Learning [2020, TIP]](https://arxiv.org/pdf/2010.09066.pdf)
 - Evidential Nearest Neighbours in Active Learning [2021, IAL-ECML-PKDD]
 - Rethinking Crowdsourcing Annotation: Partial Annotation with Salient Labels for Multi-Label Image Classification [2021]
 - Theoretical guarantee for crowdsourcing learning with unsure option [2023, Pattern Recognition]
+- Exploiting Counter-Examples for Active Learning with Partial labels [2023]

 ## Multiple/Diverse labeler (ability/price)